p/vcproj2cmake/README.txt

 Basic syntax of mappings files is:

-Original expression as used by the static Windows side (.vcproj content)
+First original expression as used by the static Windows side (.vcproj content)
   - note case sensitivity! -,
-then ':' as separator between original content and CMake-side mappings, then a platform-specific identifier (WIN32, APPLE, ...) which is used in a CMake "if(...)" conditional (or no identifier in case the mapping is supposed to be platform-universal), then a '=' to assign the replacement expression to be used on that platform, then the ensuing replacement expression.
+then ':' as separator between original content and CMake-side mappings, then a platform-specific conditional identifier (WIN32, APPLE, ...) which is used in a CMake "if(...)" conditional
+  (or no identifier in case the mapping is supposed to apply for all platforms), then a '=' to assign the replacement expression which is to be used on that platform, then the ensuing replacement expression.
 Then an '|' (pipe, "or") for an optional series of additional platform conditionals.

-Note that ideally you merely need to centrally maintain all mappings in your root directory (solution file?) part (ROOT_PROJECT/cmake/vcproj2cmake/*_mappings.txt), since sub projects will also collect information from the root project in addition to their (optional) local mappings files.
+Note that ideally you merely need to centrally maintain all mappings in your root directory (solution file?) part (ROOT_DIR/cmake/vcproj2cmake/*_mappings.txt), since sub projects will also collect information from the root dir settings in addition to their (optional) local mappings files.